Asymptotic e-processes: Preliminaries

-We base our definition of asymptotic e-process on uniformly strongly asymptotic e-variables.
-A possible extension of our work involves taking as a basis for asymptotic e-processes the weaker notions of asymptotic e-variables introduced in \cite{ignatiadisAsymptoticCompoundEvalues2024} such as uniformly asymptotic e-variable; we leave this for future investigations. \paragraph{Convergence of bi-indexed processes in $L_1$.} We briefly address the convergence of a bi-indexed real process $E = (E_{m,n})_{m,n\in\N}$ to another real process $F = (F_n)_{n\in\N}$.
+\paragraph*{Convergence of bi-indexed processes in $L_1$\preprintdot} We briefly address the convergence of a bi-indexed real process $E = (E_{m,n})_{m,n\in\N}$ to another real process $F = (F_n)_{n\in\N}$.
 The convergence we require is pointwise in $n\in\N$, and should occur in $L_1$, uniformly over $P\in\subsetProbaMeasures$.
-We formalize it in the following definitions to facilitate the statement of later results. \begin{definition} Let $E = (E_{m,n})_{m,n\in\N}$ and $F = (F_n)_{n\in\N}$ be nonnegative processes.
-We say that \emph{$E$ converges to $F$ in $L_1$ uniformly in $\subsetProbaMeasures$ (along the first index)} if the following conditions hold: \begin{enumerate}[label=(\roman*)] \item for all $m,n\in\N$ and $P\in\subsetProbaMeasures$, $E_{m,n}$ and $F_n$ are $P$-integrable; \item for all $n\in\N$, $E_{m,n}\to F_n$ as $m\to\infty$, where convergence is in $L_1(\Omega,\sigAlg,P)$ uniformly in $P\in\subsetProbaMeasures$; that is, \end{enumerate} \end{definition} Finally, some of our results prompt us to take sums and differences between processes taking values in the extended real line.
+We formalize it in the following definitions to facilitate the statement of later results.
+To that end, we remind the reader that a real process $(X_\lambda)_{\lambda\in\Lambda}$ indexed by an arbitrary set $\Lambda$ is said to be $P$-integrable if $X_\lambda$ is $P$-integrable for all $\lambda\in\Lambda$, where $P\in\probaMeasures(\Omega)$, and it is $\subsetProbaMeasures$-integrable if it is $P$-integrable for all $P\in\subsetProbaMeasures$. \begin{definition} Let $E = (E_{m,n})_{m,n\in\N}$ and $F = (F_n)_{n\in\N}$ be nonnegative processes.
+We say that \emph{$E$ converges to $F$ in $L_1$ uniformly in $\subsetProbaMeasures$ (along the first index)} if the following conditions hold: \begin{enumerate}[label=(\roman*)] \item $E$ and $F$ are $\subsetProbaMeasures$-integrable; \item for all $n\in\N$, $E_{m,n}\to F_n$ as $m\to\infty$, where convergence is in $L_1(\Omega,\sigAlg,P)$ uniformly in $P\in\subsetProbaMeasures$; that is, \end{enumerate} \end{definition} Finally, some of our results prompt us to take sums and differences between processes taking values in the extended real line.
 This is problematic when they take the value $\pm\infty$, as this leads to expressions of the form $\infty-\infty$, which are undefined.
 We address this preemptively by saying that such sums are only taken in the context of processes that converge in $L_1$ in the sense of \cref{def:l1 convergence of bi-indexed process}.
 In particular, the variables involved are integrable, and thus \gls{as} finite, which enables understanding these sums \gls{as} with respect to the measure at hand.
 Such expressions should then always be understood in this \gls{as} sense.